Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Medal_Critera.md

 title: "Medal Critera"
 hero_img_fore: "/assets/content/medal_criteria/splash_fore.png"
 hero_img_back: "/assets/content/medal_criteria/splash_back.png"
-summary: "A brief summary of the content of the page"
+summary: "This page shows how we completed each of the medal criteria including the links to each of the pages.
+We worked very hard on our project, and hopefully it shows through our wiki pages and presentation video.
+CREscent to the moon!"
 date: 2021-10-14T20:04:04+01:00
 draft: false
 ---